 - 1. In accordance with North Carolina General Statute's 115C-288, the school principal has the responsibility and authority for promotion/retention decisions. - 2.
 Students who should be retained but must be advanced due to previous retention or other circumstances shall be shown as "assigned" rather than "promoted" on the final report card. - 3.
 When it is apparent that a student may be retained, the school (teacher or principal) must provide written notification to the parent or guardian as early as possible, but no later than the end of the first semester. - 4.
-Students who are absent for more than twenty (20) days are not eligible for promotion.
+Students are expected to maintain good attendance.
+Lack of attendance could contribute to the possibility of retention.